pirelaurent/p5_animationFramework/chap2-scenario.md

 # P5 drawing in 3D
-In the main prog, in the *setup* function of P5, we create the lights with a bit more config to give positions and orientations.
+In the main prog, in the *setup* function of P5, we create the lights.
-Later, in the draw method, we ask the traffic lights to draw themselves.
+Later, in the draw method, we ask the traffic lights to draw themselves at a given position.
-A master scenario will be in charge to start each TrafficLight personal scenarios.
+Next, a master scenario will be in charge to start each TrafficLight's personal scenarios.
 ``` javascript
 function setup() {
   canvas = createCanvas(800, 800, WEBGL);